spacelift-io/user-documentation/docs/concepts/worker-pools.md

 // ...
 ```

+### Network Security

+Private workers need to be able to make outbound connections in order to communicate with Spacelift, as well as to access any resources required by your runs.
+If you have policies in place that require you to limit the outbound traffic allowed from your workers, you can use the following lists as a guide.

+#### AWS Services

+Your worker needs access to the following AWS services in order to function correctly.
+You can refer to the [AWS documentation](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) for their IP address ranges.

+- Access to the public Elastic Container Registry if using our default runner image.
+- Access to app.spacelift.io, and \<your account name>.app.spacelift.io, which point at CloudFront.
+- Access to the AWS IoT Core endpoints in eu-west-1 for worker communication via MQTT.
+- Access to S3 in eu-west-1 for uploading run logs.

+#### Other

+In addition, you will also need to allow access to the following:

+- Your VCS provider.
+- Access to any custom container registries you use if using custom runner images.
+- Access to any other infrastructure required as part of your runs.

 ## Using worker pools

 Worker pools must be explicitly attached to [stacks](stack/) and/or [modules](../vendors/terraform/module-registry.md) in order to start processing their workloads.
 This can be done in the Behavior section of stack and module settings: